 Twitter’s value lies in its ability for your posts to go viral: the more people share your posts and “retweet” your content, the more followers you will attain.
 We post recent news, updates and articles we have in major media.
 Hashtags make a big difference in building momentum for your posts, so pay attention to what is trending today and include relevant hashtags.
 We also retweet people who have many followers to increase the likelihood of them following us back.

-If you are working in a B2B field, this is the social media network for you to focus on.
+If you are working in a B2B field, this is the Social Media Channels network for you to focus on.
 Connecting with business professionals in any industry is easiest with LinkedIn as it allows you to target them by industry, job title, etc. As with all social media, LinkedIn prioritizes relationship building more than any other.
 Don’t lead with a sales pitch; start by building a connection.
 One of the best features for businesses are LinkedIn Groups.
 Businesses should establish Groups in your target niche or industry and invite others in your target market to join.

 At my company, we focus on building new relationships with key prospects whose professional titles we’ve identified.
 For example, we’ll search “CEO Speaker” to find people who are the heads of their companies and who also are active speakers.